shuttlecodes/tetris-single-player/README.md

 - hold: when clicking the s key, hold a block for later retrieval
 - spacebar down: when clicking the spacebar, move the current block all the way down

-# video demo
+# demo

-Coming soon!
+Full video demo coming soon, once game is updated with new features!